solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 1. Choose the relevant wallet.
 2. Click the “three-dots” button on the top right corner of the window to open the wallet menu.
 3. Choose “Change password”.
-4. On the bottom left corner of the small window, click the switch next to “Remove password”.
+4. On the bottom left corner of the small window, click the toggle switch next to “Remove password”.
 5. Type in your current password and click “Remove Password” to confirm the removal of your password.

 ### Account View